Friar Foundations Program

-Friar Foundations is a summer program aimed at easing the transition from high school to college for approximately 30 incoming Providence College students each year.
+The Friar Foundations Program is aimed at easing the transition from high school to college for approximately 75 incoming Providence College students.
 Friar Foundations addresses two fundamental issues students must face when entering college — academic responsibility and social assimilation.

-Below is an overview of the program schedule.
+Below is an overview for the 2020-21 Friar Foundations Program

-Participants are expected to meet regularly with an OAS staff member during the summer program and on a regular basis for the entire first-year and:
+Participants are expected to meet regularly with an OAS staff member and their mentor for the entire first year and:

 - successfully complete the required program courses, seminar, and workshops, and